oracle-devrel/redbull-analytics-hol/beginners/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4U-0SumNz6w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Lab Guide

+A PDF version of the slide deck for this lab is [available here](./docs/Red-Bull-HOL.pdf) (right click to save to disk or open in a new tab).

 ### SSH Key

 You'll also need an SSH key pair to access the OCI Stack we're going to create.
 For Mac/Linux systems, you can [use `ssh-keygen`](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#ariaid-title4).
 On Windows, you'll [use PuTTY Key Generator](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#ariaid-title5).
 Again, right click the appropriate link and open in a new tab so you don't lose this page.